illuminated-g/lv-gpack/doc/user_guide.md

 - *--nogui (TODO)*
   - Doesn't show the log window and prevents any errors or other popups from displaying.

+- --ignore-dirty
+  - Perform action even if repository is dirty.
+Note that this means any local changes will not be reflected when adding the repo to another project.

 ## Actions

 ### init